mixxxdj/manual/source/chapters/microphones.rst

 *****************
 There are three ways to use microphones with Mixxx, each with their own pros and cons:
-  * Software monitoring: cheapest and simplest to set up, but there is a disorienting delay, referred to as "latency", between sound going into the microphone and hearing it come out speakers or headphones
+  * :ref:`Software monitoring<microphones-software-monitoring>`: cheapest and
+    simplest to set up, but there is a disorienting delay, referred to as "latency", between sound going into the microphone and hearing it come out speakers or headphones
+  * :ref:`Direct monitoring<microphones-direct-monitoring>`: Recommended for
-  * Direct monitoring: avoids the latency of software monitoring but requires a soundcard capable of direct monitoring and can be complicated to set up.
-Recommended for most users.
+    most users.
+This avoids the latency of software monitoring but require a soundcard that supports this feature and can be complicated to set up.
-  * External mixing: most expensive option to set up with high sound quality
+  * :ref:`Hardware mixers<microphones-hardware-mixers>`: most expensive
+    option to set up with high sound quality

-.. warning:: USB microphones are not recommended because they cannot be used
+.. warning:: USB microphones are not recommended because they can only be
-             with direct monitoring with Mixxx.
-Some USB microphones have headphone jacks for direct monitoring, but the music output from Mixxx cannot be heard together with the microphone input in the headphone jack.
+             used with software monitoring with Mixxx. not be used with direct monitoring with Mixxx.
+Some USB microphones have headphone jacks for direct monitoring, but the music output from Mixxx cannot be heard together with the microphone input from the headphone jack.
 Also, these microphones have their own soundcard built in, which often creates complications when configuring it at the same time as a different soundcard for output.